About UX Mastery

 At UX Mastery, we believe that people are more important than technology.

 That’s why we started this business in the first place—to rid the world of confusing, hard-to-use interactions and interfaces through quality design education.
 We write articles, ebooks, newsletters, host podcasts, and teach in-person workshops that are fun, practical, and highly regarded by industry.

 General tinkerer, web tailor, user-centred design soldier and tall-ship sailor, Luke Chambers is one half of the founding partnership behind UX Mastery.
 He learned his collaborative, visual thinking and storytelling skills while studying filmmaking at the Victorian College of the Arts.

-He has worked in the web industry since his first startup in 1999, and came across user-centred design while himself participating in a user testing session for Sensis.
-He has since championed user experience design for both small guerilla projects and at large companies like Penguin Books Australia, and consults through his agency Experia Digital.
-He enjoys sailing tall ships, writing retro detective fiction and creating lists (lots of lists).
+He has worked in the web industry since his first startup in 1999, and came across user-centred design while himself participating in a user testing session for a client.
+He has since championed user experience design for both small guerilla projects and for large organisations like Clemenger BBDO, Penguin Books, Pearson, Diageo and Parks Victoria, and consults through his agency Experia Digital.
+He also enjoys sailing tall ships, writing retro detective fiction and creating lists (lots of lists).

 You can follow Luke on Twitter at @lukcha.